hiulit/Sassy-Gridlover/README.md

 Accepts 2 arguments:

 * `$unit`: Unit to output (`px`, `em`, `rem`, `pxrem`).
-* `$base-value`: Optionally call with a different base font size when using em.
+* `$base-value`: Optional call with a different base font size when using em.

 ## Example usage